 Completion of 120 units towards graduation as shown on the undergraduate transcript, including credit earned from transfer credit, Advanced Placement exams, and other external test credit.

 Completion of six non-Summer quarters at Stanford; or two non-Summer quarters at Stanford for transfer students.

 Students may apply to one coterm program per quarter, and may not apply to another coterm master's program until the admissions process for the initial application has been completed, including the student's response to the offer of admission (if admitted).

 Note: departments may have additional eligibility requirements, so students are encouraged to check with the department prior to applying for the coterm program.

-Undergraduate students interested in applying to a coterm program should contact the coordinator of coterminal advising in Undergraduate Advising and Research (UAR).
+Undergraduates interested in applying to a coterm program should contact the coordinator of coterminal advising in Academic Advising.